aumirza/portfolio-v2/content/experiences/2021-03-01t00-00-00-000z-front-end-reactjs-developer-intern-skyfoods.md

 ---
-postion: " Front-end / ReactJS Developer Intern"
+position: " Front-end / ReactJS Developer Intern"
 institution: SkyFoods
 description: >-
   * Developed and enhanced a user-friendly dashboard to improve aesthetics and